AlanMorel/oska/README.md

 A Discord bot written using Node in TypeScript

-Install node, npm, clone this repository, then install the dependencies
+Install node, pnpm, clone this repository, then install the dependencies

 ```sh
 git clone https://github.com/AlanMorel/oska